Two visitors killed in Mecca | Al Bawaba

 من الجنسية نفسها في أحد الفنادق والهروب من الموقع. pic.twitter.com/lOkNAbD2TP

-The perpetrator fled the scene after that, but the Saudi authorities arrested him, and systematic procedures were taken against him.
+The perpetrator fled the scene before being caught by the Saudi authorities, and systematic procedures were taken against him.
 He was referred to the Public Prosecution.

-Information circulated reported that the suspect, 40, was being treated in a mental hospital before traveling to Saudi Arabia and he was accompanying the two victims to perform Umrah.
+Information circulated reported that the suspect, 40, was being treated in a mental hospital before traveling to Saudi Arabia and accompanying the two victims to perform Umrah.

-However, no official sources revealed the real reasons behind the accident or additional information about the preparator nor the victims.
+However, no official sources revealed the real reasons behind the accident or additional information about the attacker or the victims.

 مكة المكرّمة— ⵣ Algerian dzⵣ 🇩🇿 🇪🇭 🇵🇸 (@samgroom2) February 20, 2023